-"Other Affordable Rehabilitation ProjectPool": QRRP Projects applying for an allocation of tax-exempt private activity bonds from the General pool that are is not eligible for treatment as a New Construction or a Preservation projectsProject.
-This would include but not be limited to acquisition/rehabilitation projects and projects that involve both acquisition/rehabilitation and new construction.
-A-In a Competitive Application Process, a rehabilitation or acquisition and rehabilitation project must meet all of the following criteria:
+"Other Rehabilitation Project" means a QRRP Project applying for an allocation of taxexempt private activity bonds from the General Pool that is not eligible for treatment as a New Construction Project or a Preservation Project.
+In a Competitive Application Process, a rehabilitation project or an acquisition and rehabilitation project must meet all of the following criteria:

-- 1. Will complete at least \$60,000 in hard construction costs per unit, as defined in CTCAC Regulation Section 10320(u); and, - 2.
-At least 60% of hard construction costs shall be expended only on immediate health and safety improvements, seismic and accessibility improvements and/or the replacement of major systems with a remaining useful life of less than ten years, as evidenced by a Capital Needs Assessment.
+- (1) Will complete at least \$60,000 in hard construction costs per unit, as defined in CTCAC Regulation Section 10302(x); and - (2) At least 60% of hard construction costs shall be expended only on immediate health and safety improvements, seismic and accessibility improvements, and/or replacement of major systems with a remaining useful life of less than ten years as evidenced by a CTCAC Capital Needs Assessment.